CELEBRATING 150 YEARS OF ROOKWOOD CATHOLIC CEMETERY

 This book is a beautifully illustrated journey through time from the cemetery’s humble beginnings in 1867 to the present day.

-Read about life (and death) in the Victorian era; the fate of the angel atop St Michael the Archangel Chapel (1890); the Toohey family and their cordial factory-cum-brewery at Cockle Bay; the attack on the HMAS Kuttabul in Sydney Harbour in 1942; what really happened to Mortuary Station No. 1; the murder of Rookwood’s Catholic caretaker in 1898; ‘Rock n’ roll nun’, Sister Mary Dorothea Flynn; Premier Jack Lang‘s headstone; the origins of Radio Station 2SM and much more…
+Read about life (and death) in the Victorian era; the fate of the angel atop St Michael the Archangel Chapel (1890); the Toohey family and their cordial factory-cum-brewery at Cockle Bay; the attack on the HMAS Kuttabul in Sydney Harbour in 1942; what really happened to Mortuary Station No. 1; Murder at Rookwood!; ‘Rock n’ roll nun’ Sister Mary Dorothea Flynn; Premier Jack Lang‘s headstone; the origins of Radio Station 2SM and much more…

 – Most Rev. Anthony Fisher OP, Archbishop of Sydney.